Volunteering at Action in Mind

 Our general opportunities are available below.
-However to see our most current opportunities as of April 2021, please check the Volunteer Opportunities page.
+However to see our most current opportunities, please check the Volunteer Opportunities page.

-If you know which one you’d like to apply for, email firstname.lastname@example.org and we will send you out an application pack.
+If you know which position you’d like to apply for, email email@example.com and we will send you out an application pack.

 New Trustees for our Board of Directors